mwenge/tempest_fun/README.md

 Once we have those ROMS we use `mame` to play them.

 ## Do You Want To Know More?
-[This Related Repository](https://github.com/mwenge/tempest) has more information about the contents of the Tempest sources and how we turn them into working ROMs.
+[This related repository](https://github.com/mwenge/tempest) has more information about the contents of the Tempest sources and how we turn them into working ROMs.